Twitter wrangles with Indian govt over staff safety, free speech - News Break

 Twitter wrangles with Indian govt over staff safety, free speech

-NEW DELHI (Reuters) - Twitter Inc said on Thursday it was worried about the safety of its staff in India, days after police visited one of its offices as part of a probe related to the firm’s tagging of some ruling party posts as manipulated.
+Twitter Inc (TWTR.N) said on Thursday it was worried about the safety of its staff in India, days after police visited one of its offices as part of a probe related to the firm's tagging of some ruling party posts as manipulated.

 Leaders of Prime Minister Narendra Modi's Bharatiya Janata Party recently shared portions of a document on Twitter they said was created by the main opposition Congress party highlighting government failures during the COVID-19 pandemic.